leonelEisinger/chip8Vm/README.md

 go to project folder and run in a terminal mingw32-make

-after navigate to the bin
+after navigate to the bin folder

 and run main.exe